Skip to main content

 Vegan curry

-Chutnify serves modern and down-to-earth Indian cuisine in Neukölln and Prenzlauer Berg.
+Chutnify serves modern and authentic Indian cuisine in Neukölln and Prenzlauer Berg.
 The restaurant specialises in dosas, a type of savoury crêpe made from fermented lentils and rice flour.
 All dosas are therefore gluten-free.
-Even if not everything, most of the dishes at Chutnify are gluten-free.
-Everything is transparently labelled on the menu.
+While not everything on the menu is gluten-free, most of the dishes at Chutnify are.
+You’ll find clear labelling on the menu.

 Chutnify